wvanderp/notes/Travel/Japan/Tours/G Adventures - Seoul to Osaka Beaches & Big Cities.md

 **Optional Activities - Day 13**

 - **Zen Gardens of Ryōan-ji**: Kyoto (500JPY per person)
-  The [[Ryōan-ji]] garden is one of the best examples of kare-sansui, or dry landscape, a type of Zen garden.
+  The [[Ryōan-ji Temple]] garden is one of the best examples of kare-sansui, or dry landscape, a type of Zen garden.
 Fifteen large rocks are placed within a sea of white pebbles raked into linear patterns to facilitate meditation.
 Stand on the platform to get the best view from above.
 Stroll the grounds around the Ryoan-ji Temple and along the Kyoyo-chi pond.

 - **Gion Walk**: Kyoto (Free)
   Walk through [[Gion]], Kyoto's most famous geisha district.
 Visit shops, restaurants and ochaya (teahouses), where geiko (Kyoto dialect for geisha) and maiko (geiko apprentices) entertain.